sooriyaarachchi/pybites.github.io-src/content/guest-twitter-tags.md

 					D[word]=words
 		return D

-Last but not the least, Visualization.
+Last but not least, Visualization.
 All I aimed for was to come up with a bar graph that at any point in time shows me the most commonly used tags.
-To meet this requirement I used Plotly which crisp documentation helped me a lot.
-So, on the x-axis I mentioned the tags being used.
+To meet this requirement I used Plotly.
+The crisp documentation helped me a lot.
+On the x-axis I mentioned the tags being used.
 And y-axis showed the counts of each tag.

 	def visualizations(top_tags):
 		'''